huijing/huijing.github.io/_drafts/nexmo-building-a-check-in-app.md

 The player will then enter that verification code via an online web form or respond via SMS to confirm their presence at the checkpoint.
 In theory, because the administrator has no way to access the verification code, they will be unable to verify players who are not present at the checkpoint.

 Before you raise the multitude of ways players can still collude with administrators, let me assure you that I am aware of them, but this is an MVP and we will revisit fraud prevention (and a myriad of other features) in future releases.
+Maybe.

 ## Libraries used